elianamusser/exploration/doc/ErrorHandling.md

 CHECKLIST: Defensive Programming
 ## General
-- ❑ Does the routine protect itself from bad input data?
+- X ❑ Does the routine protect itself from bad input data?
-- ❑ Have you used assertions to document assumptions, including preconditions and postconditions?
+- X ❑ Have you used assertions to document assumptions, including preconditions and postconditions?
-- ❑ Have assertions been used only to document conditions that should never occur?
+- X ❑ Have assertions been used only to document conditions that should never occur?
-- ❑ Does the architecture or high-level design specify a specific set of error handling techniques?
+- X ❑ Does the architecture or high-level design specify a specific set of error handling techniques?
-- ❑ Does the architecture or high-level design specify whether error handling should favor robustness or correctness?
+- X ❑ Does the architecture or high-level design specify whether error handling should favor robustness or correctness?
-- ❑ Have barricades been created to contain the damaging effect of errors and reduce the amount of code that has to be concerned about error processing?
+- X ❑ Have barricades been created to contain the damaging effect of errors and reduce the amount of code that has to be concerned about error processing?
 - ❑ Have debugging aids been used in the code?
 - ❑ Have debugging aids been installed in such a way that they can be activated or deactivated without a great deal of fuss?
 - ❑ Is the amount of defensive programming code appropriate—neither too much nor too little?